jqhoogland/rationalia-starter/LW/Concepts/Perfect Predictor.md

 Inconsistent Counterfactuals:
 -----------------------------

 One challenge with perfect predictors is that it might be unclear what Omega is predicting, particularly in situations that are only [[Conditional Consistency|conditionally consistent]].
-Take for example [Parfit's Hitchhiker](https://www.lesswrong.com/tag/parfits-hitchhiker).
+Take for example [[Parfit's Hitchhiker]].
 In this problem, you are trapped dying in a desert and a passing driver will only pick you up if you promise to pay them $100 once you are in town.
 If the driver is a perfect predictor, then someone who always defects will never end up in town, so it is unclear what exactly they are predicting, since the situation is contradictory and the [Principle of Explosion](https://en.wikipedia.org/wiki/Principle_of_explosion) means that you can prove anything.

 [Counterfactuals for Perfect Predictors](https://www.lesswrong.com/posts/AKkFh3zKGzcYBiPo7/counterfactuals-for-perfect-predictors) suggests that even if we can't predict what an agent would do in an inconsistent or [[Conditional Consistency|conditionally consistent]] situation, we can predict how it would respond if given input representing an inconsistent situation (we can represent this response as an output).
-This aligns with [Updateless Decision Theory](https://www.lesswrong.com/tag/updateless-decision-theory) which isn't subject to this issue as it uses input-output maps.
+This aligns with [[Updateless Decision Theory]] which isn't subject to this issue as it uses input-output maps.